n4p000-q/CS3520-assignment-0/README.md

 ## Repository Structure

-- `2-bit Adder(CS3520-assignment 0).dwm/` - Contains the circuit schematic diagram and Logisim files.
+- `2-bit Adder(CS3520-assignment 0).dwm` - Contains the circuit schematic diagram and Logisim files.
 - `Circuit Test Cases/` - Includes screenshots used in the documentation.
-- `report.docx/` - Contains the detailed published report.
+- `report.docx` & `report.md` - Contain the detailed published report.
 - `README.md` - Overview of the project and guidance on how to use the repository.

 ## How to Use